yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 210511 | Cannot use conversion optimizer.  | Conversion optimizer is not available.
 210512 | Set campaign active.	| Cannot set Auto Bidding when Campaign is not "ACTIVE".
 210513 | Set campaign to Manual CPC.  | Cannot set Auto Bidding when Campaign is not "MANUAL_CPC".
+210517 | Exceeds maximum word limit. | Cannot set more than 10 keywords.

 ##### Service
 [BiddingStrategyService](/docs/ja/api_reference/services/BiddingStrategyService.md)